souppower/electron-common-ipc/README.md

 * Electon to Node,
 * Electron to Electron.

-Node needs a "BusBroker" in charge to commute messages to right listeners
+Node processes need to instanciate a "BusBroker" (Net server) in charge to commute messages to right listeners
-Electron needs an additional broker : "BusBridge" in charge to commute messages between renderers (WebPages), Master and Node.
+Electron processes needs an additional broker : "BusBridge" in charge to commute messages between renderers (WebPages), Master and Node.

 A WebPage is then able to dialog with a node process and vice-versa.